FDio/vpp/docs/usecases/container_test.rst

 Install handy script
 --------------------

-See below for a handy script which executes lxc commands across the current set of running containers.
+See below for a handy host script which executes lxc commands across the current set of running containers.
 I call it “lxc-foreach,” feel free to call the script Ishmael if you like.

 Examples: